Here’s What Protections Are — & Aren’t — Offered Under the Credit CARD Act of 2009

 If the buyer pays on time for the following six months, the issuer must lower the cardholder’s interest rate again.
 That said, a penalty APR can hang around indefinitely and may be applied again if the cardholder fails to make on-time payments.

 According to the financial experts at Nerdwallet, 0% interest loans may pose a hidden trap for unwary consumers.
 For example, if a cardholder is unable to pay off their remaining balance before the promotion ends, they may be charged the entirety of the balance, plus a large retroactive interest spike.

-For individuals that are desperate for funds, or need to rebuild credit after a divorce or some other emergency, these cards might seem better than nothing.
+Subprime card issuers have historically offered credit cards to consumers with introductory interest rates in the 36-75% APR range.
+For individuals that are desperate for funds or need to rebuild credit after a divorce or some other emergency, these cards might seem better than nothing.
 This is why the practice of high-interest lending seems predatory and underhanded to many consumers.

 Many small business owners rely on their credit cards to pay bills, manage systems, and keep their overhead as low as possible.
 Despite this, they are not counted as individual credit accounts.
 They are, therefore, not subject to the same protection as personal accounts.

 5 Things to Do if an Issuer Breaks the Rules